Royal antelope: Description

 The royal antelope is the smallest antelope and ruminant in the world.
 It is also the smallest African ungulate, followed by Bates's pygmy antelope (Nesotragus batesi).
+It is also the smallest of all bovines.
 The royal antelope reaches merely 25 cm at the shoulder and weighs 2.5–3 kg.
 The head and body length is typically 40 cm.
 A characteristic feature is the long and slender legs, with the hindlegs twice as long as the forelegs – a remarkable similarity to a hare.
 The thin tail, 5–8 cm long, is white on the underside, ending in a white tuft.
 The species is sexually dimorphic, with females being larger than males.
 Only males possess horns, these being short, smooth, ventrally reflexed spikes measuring 2.5–3 cm long.

 The soft coat is reddish to golden brown, in sharp contrast with the white ventral parts.
 A brown band runs across the chest, and a distinct rufous collar can be observed on the neck.
 The chin and the medial surfaces of the legs are also white.
 The face is characterised by large, round dark brown eyes, small translucent ears, a slim muzzle, and a large grayish pink rhinarium.
 In comparison to Bates's pygmy antelope, the royal antelope has a longer muzzle, broader lips, a smaller mouth and smaller cheek muscles.